SheaSmith/discount-detective/README.md

 Additionally, the app will be slower to run during this indexing.
 The indexing takes around 10 minutes on a physical device, but only needs to run on the first run.

+## Code Review
+Pushes into master are disabled.
+In order to get your code included in the repository, you must open a pull request.
+Additionally, when opening a pull request, your changes must be reviewed by one of the members of this repository.
+This is mandatory for all pull requests.

 ## Technical Details

 This app is split into four modules, which are documented below (if you are viewing this on